tardate/LittleArduinoProjects/README.md

-# 752 Little Electronic Art Projects
+# 753 Little Electronic Art Projects

-> Latest addition:sparkles: [One Pin Three Voltage Levels](./Electronics101/Power/DicksonChargePump/OnePinThreeV) - Designing and testing a circuit to drive and switch an output between 3 voltage levels (0v, VCC, 2.4xVCC) from a single GPIO pin.
-Tested with an Arduino Uno running at 5V driving a 0V, 5V, 12V output on a single GPIO pin.
+> Latest addition:sparkles: [NanoVNA](./Equipment/NanoVNA) - Unpacking and doing some basic tests with the NanoVNA, including using the NanoVNASaver software on macOS.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.